zingales/BackgroundChanger/README.md

 Desktop Images Updater
 =====================

+Sets your desktop background from images pulled from the internet.
-Currently pulls from Cloud/Water/Fire/Earthporn subreddits, and Bing Images of the day
+Currently pulls images from Cloud/Water/Fire/Earthporn subreddits, and Bing Images of the day.

 Requires
 ===========
-sqlite3
+sqlite3 \n
+python 2 \n
-python-crontab
+python-crontab \n

-install
+Install
 ==============
 is hella easy, just run "./daemon.py &" it will add cron jobs such that it will start on boot, and update images everyday